 Where to use: Rock gardens; xeriscapes.

-Plants to try: Fire Spinner® (pictured; tricolored orange, red, and lavender blooms), ‘Cooper’s Hardy Ice Plant’ (large magenta-pink flowers), 'Jewel of the Desert Moonstone' (snow-white blooms with yellow centers)
+Plants to try: Fire Spinner® (orange, red, and lavender blooms; pictured), ‘Cooper’s Hardy Ice Plant’ (magenta-pink flowers), 'Jewel of the Desert Moonstone' (snow-white with yellow centers)

 CREEPING SEDUM (Sedum spp.)

-These low-growing succulents come in a vast array of foliage forms and colors, including shades of blue, plum, red, purple, silver, gray-green, chartreuse, and gold.
+These low-growing succulents come in a variety of foliage forms and colors, including shades of blue, plum, red, purple, silver, gray-green, chartreuse, and gold.
 Many also put on a showy display of tiny flowers in summer.
-For an instant succulent garden, look for sedum “tiles", ready-to-plant mats of selected varieties chosen for their harmonious colors and contrasting forms.
+For an instant succulent garden, look for sedum “tiles", ready-to-plant mats of selected varieties.

 Height/spread: 2 to 6 inches tall, spreads up to 24 inches